edsu/pymarc/README.md

 some kind of saner representation.
 However over the years it has been used to create and modify MARC records, since despite [repeated calls](http://marc-must-die.info/index.php/Main_Page) for it to die as a format, it seems to be living quite happily as a zombie.
-If you are brand new to MARC and need to understand it enough to be able to extract titles, subjects, etc from records [Understanding MARC](http://www.loc.gov/marc/umb/) is a useful read.

 Below are some common examples of how you might want to use pymarc.
 If you run across an example that you think should be here please send a